-The permissive change rules in Section 2.10431 describe the modifications that may be made to an RF device without filing for a new equipment authorization; define the three different types of permissive changes; and identify when a permissive change (PC) filing with the Commission is required.
-Note that changes to the basic frequency determining and stabilizing circuitry (including clock and data rates), frequency multiplication stages, basic modulator circuit or maximum power or field strength ratings will always require a new FCC ID and a new equipment authorization application to the FCC.2
+The permissive change rules in § 2.1043 describes the modifications that may be made to an RF device without filing for a new equipment authorization; defines the three different types of permissive changes; and identifies when a permissive change filing with the Commission is required.
+Note that changes to the basic frequency determining and stabilizing circuitry (including clock and data rates), frequency multiplication stages, basic modulator circuit or maximum power or field strength ratings will always require a new grant of certification (FCC ID) and a new equipment authorization application.

-This document defines general permissive change policies - other more specific policies may be described in related documents.
-Permissive changes and policies are addressed in this document as they apply to the following categories:
+KDB Publication 178919 D01 (this document) describes general permissive change policies - other more specific policies may be described in related documents.
+KDB Publication 178919 D02 provides additional guidance on various permissive change considerations in question and answer format.
+Permissive change policies are addressed in this document as they apply to the following categories: